top of page

 Current Advisories

 Active swimming beach, cyanobacteria (blue-green algae), and sewage spill advisories are listed below.
+Visit our swimming beach monitoring page to learn more and see a list of the beaches we monitor.
 For shellfish advisories, see our shellfish safety page

 Swimmer's Itch